Table of Contents

 The four key types of financial statements found within a financial report include income statements, balance sheets, a statement of retained earnings, and cash flow statements.
 Learn more about the significance of each statement and the value they provide to financial statement users below.

-An income statement, also known as the profit and loss statement, summarizes a company’s revenue, expenses, and profits.
+An income statement, also known as the profit and loss statement, summarizes a company’s revenue, expenses, gains, and losses over a specific period of time.
 The income statement essentially shows how much the business earned or lost during a period of time and ultimately determines a company’s net income or “bottom line.”

 A cash flow statement (CFS) shows the amount of cash coming in and out of a business.
 The CFS gives stakeholders an idea of how a business operates and manages cash to pay off debt and fund current expenses and future investments.